di-feb/MiniJava_Compiler/Project_1/Part2/README.md

-## <b> *Translator to Java.*
+# String Operations Parser and Translator to Java

-We will implement a parser and translator for a language supporting string operations.
+This project implements a parser and translator for a language that supports string operations.
+The language includes:

-The language supports:
-- concatenation (+)
+- String concatenation (+)
-- "reverse" operators over strings,
+- String reversal
-- function definitions and calls,
+- Function definitions and calls
-- conditionals (if-else i.e, every "if" must be followed by an "else"),
+- Conditionals (every "if" must be followed by an "else")
-- The following logical expression:
-   is-prefix-of (string1 prefix string2): Whether string1 is a prefix of string2.
+- Logical expression: is-prefix-of (string1 prefix string2) - checks if string1 is a prefix of string2

 All values in the language are strings.
-The precedence of the operator expressions is defined as: precedence(if) < precedence(concat) < precedence(reverse).
+The operator precedence is defined as: precedence(if) < precedence(concat) < precedence(reverse).

-### <b>To do that we will use *Jflex* and *JavaCUP* files.
+## Implementation using JFlex and JavaCUP

-- The job of Jflex aka lexer.flex file is to produce tokens from the input file.
-  These tokens will be used later by the parser to produce the translator to Java.
+- **JFlex (lexer.flex)**: This component is responsible for tokenizing the input file.
+These tokens are used by the parser to generate the Java translator.
-- The job of parser aka parser.cup is to take a linear sequence of characters
-  and with the help of the toketns that lexer produced basically building structure from it (grammar),
+- **JavaCUP (parser.cup)**: This component takes a sequence of characters and, with the help of the tokens produced by the lexer,
-  usually in the form of a parse tree or an abstract syntax tree,
+builds a structure from it (usually in the form of a parse tree or an abstract syntax tree).
-  in order to facilitate translation into another language.
+This structure is used to facilitate translation into another language.

-### Ambiguity
+## Ambiguity

 The JFLEX deals with ambiguity with the two ways below:

 - The first one is to use the rule that matches more characters in the source code.
 This solution is called *maximal munch*.
 - The second one is to use the help of *priority* specifying that a certain rule
 should be applied if two or more regular expressions match the same number
 of characters from a string.

 But in the JavaCUP to deal with ambiguity we need to write the grammar to be unambiguous.
 We will do that by:

 - using the preference (as above in the lexer).
 - associativity: when two non-terminals produce the same rule up to a point
 and we have a conflict we produce a non-terminal for both of them.

-### **How to compile and execute:**
- *Compile*: Just write *make compile* into the current directory.
- *Execute*: Just write *make execute* into the current directory.
- Insine the directory *Ιnputs* there are the three examples from the website of class,
+## Compile and Execute

+To compile and execute the project, use the following commands in the project's root directory:

+- `Compile`: Enter `make compile`.
+- `Execute`: Enter `make execute`.

- we can use them, as input for the parser, by changing the makefile.
+The `Inputs` directory contains three example input files from the class website.
+You can use these files as input for the parser by modifying the Makefile.

- The code that generated from the parser it will be redirected to a Main.java file
+The parser generates code that is redirected to a `Main.java` file.
+This file is created when you run the above commands.

- that will be produced the moment we run the above command.
- We will compile and run the Main.java file and we will get the output at the terminal.
+After running these commands, the `Main.java` file is compiled and executed, and the output is displayed in the terminal.